 Once you understand the purposes of thinning fruit on citrus trees, the process makes a lot of sense.
 Then it’s just a matter of learning how to thin citrus tree fruit.

 Generally, it’s a good idea to hold off on fruit thinning in citrus trees until after this natural fruit fall.
-But act quickly after that point, since the earlier you start thinning citrus fruits, the better results you get.
+Act quickly after that point though, since the earlier you start thinning citrus fruits, the better results you get.

 Manual thinning means plucking or clipping off fruit by hand.
 It is the most precise and least risky way to do fruit thinning.
-Simply pluck off about 20 to 30% of fruitlets remaining.
+Simply pluck off about 20 to 30 percent of the remaining fruitlets.
 Start with the smallest fruit and any deformed fruit.
 Just pinch the fruit between two fingers and twist it off gently.

 Pole thinning is another technique for fruit thinning in citrus trees.
 It is mostly used on taller trees.
 How to thin citrus tree fruit with a pole?
 Attach a short rubber hose to the end of a pole and strike individual branches with enough force to break up a citrus fruit cluster.